MRiabov/RepairsComponents-v0/dev/design_choices.md

 but. how to connect and disconnect and distinguish? how to encode? #<- encoding is done by graph edge attributes.

 Fastener insertion protocol:
-given a fastener that is picked up,
+given a fastener that is picked up, and that there is twisting movement
-1. find closest hole
+1. find one closest hole *except not the one it's already connected to* (one per env idx per step) #<-edit
 2. check if the hole is close enough
-3. check if there is twisting movement
-4. insert the fastener - connect the fastener to the body's hole.
+3. insert the fastener - connect the fastener to the body's hole.
+ - insert the fastener: rotate and relocate the fastener into the hole, constrain.

 Fastener removal protocol:
-1. get picked up fastener
-2. check if there is twisting movement counterclockwise
+given a fastener that is picked up, and that there is twisting movement counterclockwise
-3. remove connection from the body's hole
+1. remove connection from the body's hole / disconnect the fastener from the body's hole (I pick second option.)
+2. Pick up fastener from the body's hole
+ - deconstrain the fastener from the body, rotate and relocate the fastener into the hand, constrain.

+To allow ML to constrain two parts, do not remove the fastener from the screwdriver during screw in, and remove it only when the ML decides to release it.
+The realistic solution pattern would be then move to one hole -> screw in (snap) -> move to another hole -> screw in too.
+(However the attachment should not happen twice.)

 but how to know which fastener is picked up?